 Whether you operate in-store, online, or just via phone, customer complaints are inevitable.
 You’ll never be everyone’s cup of tea all the time.
 What matters is finding a resolution based on the facts your agent’s been given.

-Should a customer not give you the “whole picture”, call recordings can take away all of the guesswork.
+Should a customer not give you the “whole picture”, business call recordings can take away all of the guesswork.
 An agent can easily listen back to the recording to see what was said during the initial interaction and reiterate this to the customer, should the complaint begin to turn sour.

 By providing evidence of what the customer initially said, the agent can justify why they proceeded with their actions to help resolve the complaint.
+Eliminating this type of controversy is indisputably a huge benefit of business call recordings.

 A study commissioned by Aberdeen Research found that companies who cohesively align their sales and marketing teams can experience a 20% increase in annual growth per year2.
-Whilst there are many ways to form such a harmonious relationship, phone recordings can also play a part in doing so.
+Whilst there are many ways to form such a harmonious relationship, business phone recordings can also play a part in doing so.

 Call recording software enables both teams to listen to successful qualifying lead calls together.
 The recordings can then provide a stable foundation for what both teams consider as a “qualified” lead, leaving no room for mixed opinions or interpretations.

-Once this agreement is in place, both the marketing and sales team can qualify leads swiftly and with no hesitation, resulting in a seamless process for built for the business.
+Once this agreement is in place, both the marketing and sales team can qualify leads swiftly and with no hesitation, resulting in a seamless process built for the business.

 A customer may require assistance from your company on multiple occasions.
 This could be once a month, year, or even longer.
 By storing call recordings alongside CRM data, your agents are able to view the customers entire journey whenever they ring in.